heiner/dylaniki/This_Dream_of_You.md

     Am I too blind to see?
     Is my heart
     playing tricks on me?
-    I’m lost in the crowd,
+    I'm lost in the crowd,
     all my tears
     are gone.